leopku/dalli/README.md

 Default is zlib, implemented under `Dalli::Compressor`.
 If serving compressed data using nginx's HttpMemcachedModule, set `memcached_gzip_flag 2` and use `Dalli::GzipCompressor`

+**php_compatible**: Php compatible option to communicating with php, especially for [php-memcached](https://github.com/php-memcached-dev/php-memcached).
+If true, `serializer` was forced to JSON and `compress` was forced to false.
+Default is false.

 Features and Changes
 ------------------------